BeyondSora/Website-Jekkyl-Source/_posts/programming/2012-11-14-reference-collapsing-in-cpp-11.md

 it always collapses into a reference to an lvalue.

 The rule for an rvalue reference to a template type parameter, `T&&`, is more confusing.
-It can expand to either an lvalue reference or an rvalue reference.
+It can collapse into either an lvalue reference or an rvalue reference.
 For `T` is an lvalue `S` or an rvalue reference `S&&`, `T&&` becomes a reference to an rvalue, and when `T` is an lvalue reference `S&`, `T&&` becomes a reference to an lvalue.